-We have built a software environment to aid in the design, analysis and simulation of Discrete Event and Hybrid Systems.
-The environment allows the user to build a system using either Finite State Machines or Petri-Nets.
-The environment runs under X/Motif and supports a graphical DES (Discrete Event System) hybrid controller, simulator, and analysis framework.
-The framework allows for the control, simulation and monitoring of dynamic systems that exhibit a combination of symbolic, continuous, discrete, and chaotic behaviors, and include stochastic timing descriptions (for events, states, and computation time), probabilistic transitions, controllability and observability definitions, temporal, timed, state space, Petri-nets, and recursive representations, analysis, and synthesis algorithms.
-The environment allows not only the graphical construction and mathematical analysis of various timing paths and control structures, but also produces C code to be used as a controller for the system under consideration.
+We have built a software environment to aid in the design, analysis, and simulation of discrete-event and hybrid systems.
+The environment allows the user to build a system using either FSMs or PNs.
+The environment runs under X/Motif and supports a graphical DES hybrid controller, simulator, and analysis framework.
+The framework allows for the control, simulation, and monitoring of dynamic systems that exhibit a combination of symbolic, continuous, discrete, and chaotic behaviors, and includes stochastic timing descriptions (for events, states, and computation time); probabilistic transitions; controllability and observability definitions; temporal, timed, state space, PNs, and recursive representations; analysis; and synthesis algorithms.

+The environment allows not only the graphical construction and mathematical analysis of various timing paths and control structures but also produces C code to be used as a controller for the system under consideration.

 Using the environment is fairly simple.
-For finite state machines the designer uses the mouse to place states (represented by ovals) and connect them with events (represented by arrows).
-Transitions and states can be added, moved and deleted easily.
-Figure 2 is an example of a simple stochastically timed FSM, containing 4 states and 5 events.
+For FSMs the designer uses the mouse to place states (represented by ovals) and connect them with events (represented by arrows).
+Transitions and states can be added, moved, and deleted easily.
+Fig. 2 is an example of a simple stochastically timed FSM, containing four states and five events.

-Figure 2 A Stochastically timed FSM window during analysis The probabilities on the events (that is, which path to navigate in the automaton) are designated using the mark field in the status dialog box.
-The different timings (on event and state times) and distribution function type, mean and variance can be assigned through the status dialog box too.
-The allowable distributions are currently restricted to Gaussian and exponential functions, but can be easily extended to arbitrary discrete or continuous distributions.
-A window shows the distribution function at a state or event, and also allows the user to do queries.
-For example: queries on whether a path time probability is greater or less than a given time, or combined timing distributions to reach a goal state through various paths, etc. The dialog box allows the user to perform queries of various kinds.
+The probabilities on the events (that is, which path to navigate in the automaton) are designated using the marked field in the status dialog box.
+The different timings (on event and state times) and distribution function type, mean, and variance can be assigned through the status dialog box too.
+The allowable distributions are currently restricted to Gaussian and exponential functions, but they can be easily extended to arbitrary discrete or continuous distributions.
+A window shows the distribution function at a state or event and allows the user to do queries; for example, queries on whether a path time probability is greater or less than a given time, combined timing distributions to reach a goal state through various paths, etc. The dialog box allows the user to perform queries of various kinds.
 The currently selected state/event is drawn with a dashed line, and the information in the status window pertains to it.
-Optimizing paths based on stochastic timing can also be performed, in that case, windows will pop out with the event path, and the status window will have the combined distribution function.
-Figure 3 presents an automaton model in the environment.
+Optimizing paths based on stochastic timing can also be performed; in that case, windows will pop out with the event path and the status window will have the combined distribution function.
+Fig. 3 presents an automaton model in the environment.
 The environment also produces C code for controlling the system under consideration.
-In our PN model we have extended the definition of stochastic timed Petri Nets, to have additional timings.
-Our model has three times associated with it, a place time, a delay time, and an event time (see Figure 4).
-The place time is a time where the token is held back and delays the enabling of the transition.
-This represents the computation time of that place.
-The delay time is a time associated with the input arcs to a transition.
-It represents the time to leave the corresponding place.
-The event time is analogous to the single time in stochastic timed Petri Nets which is called firing time.
-We believe that this lends to a more intuitive representation of the times and simplifies the modeling task since it captures more details than the original timed Petri net model.
+In our PN model, we have extended the definition of stochastic timed PNs to have additional timings.
+Our model has three times associated with it: place, delay, and